soodrajesh/AWS-Project-1/README.md

 **Disaster Recovery Plan (High Level)**
 A resilient workload helps to prepare for disaster events, which is one of the biggest challenges one can face.
 Such events include natural disasters like earthquakes or floods, technical failures such as power or network loss, and human actions such as inadvertent or unauthorized modifications.
+AWS disaster recovery plan should include the following steps:

 1.	**Backup your data:** Regularly backup your data to Amazon S3 using AWS Backup.
 This will ensure that you have a copy of your data in case of a disaster.
 For example, you could set up a daily backup of your critical data to an S3 bucket in a different region.
 2.	**Create a recovery plan:** Create a recovery plan that outlines the steps you will take in case of a disaster.
 For example, your recovery plan might include the following steps: